MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geospatial-visualizations.md

 ### Example: Visualize multiple series of points on a map

-To visualize multiple series of points, each point is defined by a [Longitude, Latitude] pair, and a third column defines the series.
+The following example visualizes multiple series of points, where each point is defined by a [Longitude, Latitude] pair, and a third column defines the series.
 In this example, the series is `EventType`.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS%2FKdS1LzSsp5qpRKEnMTlUwNDAAMguK8rNSk0sUnFLTM%2FN88vN0oKzEEh0FsPqQyoJUoLqi1LyU1CKF4uTEkpLUouSMxKIShfLMkgwFjezMvBQFW4XcxAJNAKZVk%2FhmAAAA" target="_blank">Run the query</a>